uroybd/topobon/src/site/notes/Personal/Musings/Who can be a simple man.md

 </div></div>

 The emphasis on love and knowledge is also dominant here.
+Curiosity took the place of the disorienting emptiness left by the dead faith.
+The psychological shift is fundamental.
+It is not like Campbell, Pessoa, or other modern intellectuals were completely ignorant of such ideas.
+They were just caught between the transition.
+Also, the mass people are still largely faithful.
+So, they found themselves particularly alienated in respect to the mass.

 [^1]: See [[Personal/Journal/The Supposed Last Year of My Life/The Importance of Dying#^11ed14\|this]] and the [[Personal/Journal/The Supposed Last Year of My Life/The Importance of Dying#^17d698\|following]] passage from [[Personal/Journal/The Supposed Last Year of My Life/The Importance of Dying\|Importance of Dying]]